Chart Color Schemes

 Cultural Diversity

-Hammond Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Hammond Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Hammond Park has a high level of cultural diversity, with 28.2% of its population speaking a language other than English at home and 39.2% born overseas as of the latest data available.
-Christianity is the predominant religion in Hammond Park, accounting for 44.2% of the population.
-Notably, Hinduism is overrepresented in Hammond Park, comprising 5.0% of the population compared to 1.9% across Greater Perth.
+Hammond Park has a significant cultural diversity, with 28.2% speaking a language other than English at home and 39.2% born overseas.
+Christianity is the predominant religion, accounting for 44.2%.
+Hinduism is notably overrepresented at 5.0%, compared to 1.9% in Greater Perth.

 Frequently Asked Questions - Diversity